friendsofhyperf/components/docs/en/components/compoships.md

 - A user belongs to a team
 - A user is responsible for tasks in a category

-The user responsible for a specific task is the user currently responsible for that category within their team.
+The user responsible for a specific task is the current user in charge of that category within the team.

 ```php
 namespace App;